SobrepenaKenneth/Eskinita/Eskinita/README.md

 # GAME MADE IN HAXEFLIXEL ON THE WORKS

+# PROGRESS AND NEW STUFF
+- temporarily removed the buttom
+- added some gfx

 # Issues
 - in Act 1 dialogueText5 and 6 is not working properly